gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Yes *sra*!" the bosun snapped, saluting.
 "Tell who, *sra*?"

 "Everyone!
 Saints in dark places, it doesn't matter, just *send them!*"

 The bosun saluted, staggering and nearly falling as the floor shook beneath him.
 All around Erileine, people yelled at each other to stop yelling, to make way, to stand back from the window in case it shattered, it would be a hailstorm of knives if it did, saints, why was this happening?
 Why was this happening?

 Sunlight glinted off the helmets of the soldiers waiting for them.
 The tower wouldn't reach as high as Forecastle, Erileine realized.
 Not even close.
 When the mountain berthed, the openings would be face to face with sheer cliffs.
-Unless---
+Unless–

 She squirmed around a shaven-headed clerk and tugged on the captain's sleeve.  "*Sra*!  *Sra*!" she blurted.
 "The tunnels!"

 "What?"
 The captain looked down at her.
 "What are you doing here?
 Where's the bookster?"